NamDinhRobotics/proSLAM/README.md

 7) to see the raw system performance simply launch srrg_proslam without any parameters other than the input dataset:

     rosrun srrg_proslam srrg_proslam_app 00.txt

 ---
+8) after a complete run we can evaluate the KITTI error statistics by calling:

+    rosrun srrg_proslam kitti_evaluate_odometry trajectory.txt 00_gt.txt 00.txt

+---
 ### Pre-formatted datasets ###